Luis-Parente/DSPosts_SpringWebFlux/README.md

 ### Postman
 Use Postman for a more flexible API testing experience.

-The repository includes a Postman collection (DSPosts.postman_collection.json)
+The repository includes a Postman collection (DSPosts_WebFlux.postman_collection)

 - Go to File > Import
 - Select the .json files from the repository
 - You can then send requests directly using the pre-configured endpoints and data.

+## 🧰 Tech Stack
+- Java 21
+- Spring WebFlux
+- Spring Data Reactive MongoDB
+- MongoDB
+- Docker
+- Swagger / OpenAPI
+- Maven